DennisD2/tomorrow/README.md

 ```
+A 40 point spectrum was fed into gnuplot:

 ![40 points spectrum in the range 1..2Mhz](src/spectrum000.png "40 points spectrum in the range 1..2Mhz")

-A 500 points spectrum in the range 1..2Mhz was converted and plotted with gnuplot:
+A 500 points spectrum in the same range:
 ![500 points spectrum in the range 1..2Mhz](src/spectrum500.png "500 points spectrum in the range 1..2Mhz")

 See Makefile for build targets.